Zack Granite: Minnesota Twins

 The Minnesota Twins selected Granite in the 14th round, 410th overall, of the 2013 Major League Baseball draft.
 He made his professional debut with the rookie-level Elizabethton Twins, batting .285/.362/.343 in 61 games.
-The following year, he split the season between the GCL Twins and the Single-A Cedar Rapids Kernels, accumulating a .280/.320/.344 batting line in 25 games between the two teams.
-In 2015, Granite split the year between Cedar Rapids and the High-A Fort Myers Miracle, slashing .266/.349/.328 with 1 home run and 31 RBI.
+The following year, he split the season between the Gulf Coast League Twins and the Single-A Cedar Rapids Kernels, accumulating a .280/.320/.344 batting line in 25 games between the two teams.
+In 2015, Granite split the year between Cedar Rapids and the High-A Fort Myers Miracle, slashing .266/.349/.328 with one home run and 31 RBI.
 Granite played for the Chattanooga Lookouts of the Double-A Southern League in 2016, and was named the Twins Minor League Player of the Year after hitting .295/.347/.382 with 4 home runs, 52 RBI, and 56 stolen bases.
 The Twins added Granite to their 40-man roster after the season.
 Granite played for the Rochester Red Wings of the Triple-A International League in 2017, and was named to the Triple-A All-Star Game.

 On July 7, 2017, the Twins promoted Granite to the major leagues for the first time.
 Granite made his major league debut the following day against the Baltimore Orioles as a pinch hitter for Ehire Adrianza, flying out in his only at-bat.
 In 107 plate appearances for the Twins, Granite batted .237/.321/.290 with 1 home run and 13 RBI.
 Granite batted .140 and injured his shoulder during spring training in 2018.
 He spent the entire season with Triple-A Rochester, where he batted .211.
 The Twins designated Granite for assignment on February 25, 2019, when they signed Marwin González.